 If you don’t already have an emergency fund, consider making this a top priority.
 An emergency fund is money that is set aside in case something expensive happens unexpectedly, such as a lost job, family illness, natural disaster, or a major home repair.
 Aim to save about 6 months’ worth of your household expenses in case the emergency is that you have no income.
 Building an emergency fund should be a priority because it will bring financial security and protect your relationship in case disaster strikes.
 This money should be kept someplace where it’s easy to access.
-I recommend a high yield savings account from UFB Direct so you can earn a little interest from the funds.
+I recommend a Savings Builder account from CIT Bank so you can earn a little interest from the funds.

 5. Design a Budget